Inferring biological processes with intrinsic noise from cross-sectional data: Numerical results

-We begin the PFI procedure by training a score network $\mathbf{s}_\phi(\mathbf{x},t)$ to estimate the score function from the marginal data in concentration space $\mathbf{x}/V$ (\app{fig:score_mCAD}).
-Using the PFI approach, we fit the \cref{eq:CLE} to the cross-sectional data by minimizing the loss function of \cref{eq:total_loss}.
+We begin the PFI procedure by training a score network $\mathbf{s}_\phi(\mathbf{x},t)$ to estimate the score function from the marginal data in concentration space $\mathbf{x}/V$ (\app{Fig.}{fig:score_mCAD}).
+Using the PFI approach, we fit the Eq.~(\ref{eq:CLE}) to the cross-sectional data by minimizing the loss function of Eq.~(\ref{eq:total_loss}).
 We parameterize the force using a feed-forward neural network consisting of four fully connected layers, each with 50 nodes and smooth ELU activation (see Materials and Methods).
 The explicit regularization parameter is set to $\lambda=10^{-4}$.
 To compare the predicted and measured distributions, we apply the Sinkhorn divergence with $\epsilon = 0.1$.
-To assess the usefulness of the CLE description, we compare the results with those obtained by using common models for the intrinsic noise: i) additive, ii) simple state-dependent ($\sqrt{\mathbf{x}}$), and iii) deterministic (Materials and Methods). \cref{Fig_CRN}A shows the errors in force fields under these noise models and for increasing reaction volumes $V$.
+To assess the usefulness of the CLE description, we compare the results with those obtained by using common models for the intrinsic noise: i) additive, ii) simple state-dependent ($\sqrt{\mathbf{x}}$), and iii) deterministic (Materials and Methods).
+The explicit forms of the diffusion tensor $\mathbf{D(x)}$ for different noise models are discussed in \app{Table}{PFI_terms}.
+Fig.~\ref{Fig_CRN}A shows the errors in force fields under these noise models and for increasing reaction volumes $V$.
 As expected, because the system is well-mixed, at large volumes $V$ all the models become deterministic and perform equally well.
 However, across all reaction volumes, the CLE yields the most accurate force field estimates, outperforming both the state-dependent and additive noise models.
 Its performance degrades at small volumes when the CLE approximation breaks down.